Marvel-Discord/marvel-discord-docs/docs/management/server-layout/channels/info-channels.md

 ### How to post news

 Send the link in the channel, easy as that.
-Jocasta auto-publishes it and pings the news ping role.
+Jocasta auto-publishes it and [pings the @News Ping role](../../roles/ping-roles/#news-ping).
 If you want to send a message without a ping, just prepend the message with `@silent` then a newline.

 ```
 @silent